Installation view of Hilda and Clare, 2010

 Clare holds an MFA in Visual Art from the University of British Columbia and an Honours BFA in Photographic Studies from Ryerson University.
 Since 2003, she has participated in exhibitions and events across Canada such as at the Morris and Helen Belkin Art Gallery and University of British Columbia (Vancouver), Two Rivers Gallery (Prince George), The Works Art and Design Festival (Edmonton), Koffler Gallery (Toronto), and The Rooms Provincial Art Gallery (St. John’s).

-Born in Singapore and raised there and in the Toronto area, Clare is an diasporic immigrant-settler woman in so-called Canada.
+Born in Singapore and raised there and in the Toronto area on the territories of the Mississaugas of the New Credit, Clare is an diasporic immigrant-settler woman in what is colonially known as Canada.
 She resides, works, and parents on the unceded, ancestral, and occupied territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səl̓ílwətaʔɬ /Selilwitulh (Tsleil-Waututh) First Nations, so-called Vancouver.
 Her art studio is located in the city’s historic Chinatown at BC Artscape Sun Wah where she grows her art practice independently, while occasionally freelancing on design, communications, and marketing projects, and caring for her young son.